Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Small velocity sum rules

-The form factors for the exclusive semileptonic transition $\Lambda_b \to \Lambda_c$ have been computed using lattice QCD in Ref.~\cite{Detmold:2015aaa}.
+On the other hand, the form factors for the exclusive semileptonic transition $\Lambda_b \to \Lambda_c$ have been computed using lattice QCD in Ref.~\cite{Detmold:2015aaa}.
 We use the results from the analysis of Ref.~\cite{Meinel:2021rbm}, which incorporates the zero-recoil consistency relations among the form factors as pointed out in Ref.~\cite{Hiller:2021zth}.
 The form factors for transitions to the negative-parity excited states $\Lambda_b \to (\Lambda_c^{1/2^-}, \Lambda_c^{3/2^-})$ have been evaluated in Refs.~\cite{Meinel:2021mdj, Meinel:2021rbm} to first order in $(w - 1)$, and are parametrized schematically as:

 where $w \equiv v \cdot v'$, and $(w - 1) \simeq \vec{q}^{\,2}/(2M^2)$, with $M$ denoting the mass of a final-state charmed baryon under consideration.
 The $w$-dependence away from the zero recoil can be systematically described using parametrizations derived from HQET~\cite{Leibovich:1997az,Korner:2000zn}, with recent explorations including the lattice form factors given in Refs.~\cite{Boer:2018vpx,Papucci:2021pmj}.
 In the present analysis, we do not rely on an HQET expansion for the exclusive form factors but instead use the expansion around zero recoil schematically represented by Eq.~\eqref{Eq:ParaemtrisW}, adopting the explicit results from the lattice QCD calculations.
 The corresponding parametrisations of the exclusive matrix elements in terms of form factors are collected in Appendix~\ref{App: Form factor parametrizations} (Eqs.~\eqref{FF1}--\eqref{FF10}).
+The nonvanishing contributions from the three lowest-lying states to the zeroth hadronic moments at zero recoil are given, for the vector-vector current contractions as